 Although it was the year of ‘Peace and Love’, at some venues it was still the usual violence and hate.
 One of the worst gigs I did with Jazzboard in 1967 was at a hall in Red Row, Northumberland.
 The place had a terrible reputation as far as bands were concerned.
 A gang of hard cases took great pleasure in roughing up the visiting bands every week at the Saturday night hop.
 So much so that it was rare for any band to play there more than once.

 When Jazzboard arrived at the venue we noticed a big banner on the wall, which read “Psychedelic Freak-Outs Every Saturday Night”.
 We thought perhaps the hippy culture had eventually reached Red Row and the local heavies would be tripping out on acid and dancing to projected oil slides instead of beating up musicians.
 We were totally wrong of course.
 Although the knuckle draggers wore ‘Peace and Love’ T-shirts, they were still intent on half killing anyone who didn’t live in Red Row, including the bands.
 In actual fact, we got away quite lightly.
-Jazzboard had quite a big following in nearby Ashington.
-A lot of the girls from Hirst Welfare and the Lampglass Cellar, Ashington had travelled to Red Row to see the band.
+Jazzboard had quite a big following in nearby town of Ashington.
+A lot of the girls from Hirst Welfare and the Lampglass Cellar Club, Ashington had travelled to Red Row to see the band.
 Throughout the evening they formed a barrier across the front of the stage so the resident hard cases couldn’t get to us.
 I think the Ashington girls were a lot harder than the Red Row blokes.
 So even in Red Row there was a little bit of ‘Peace and Love’, albeit enforced.

 I guess the Summer of Love fizzled out in the north east when the winter set in and the weather got a bit colder.
 In San Fransisco there was a bit more formality to its demise.
 A mock funeral, “The Death of the Hippie,” was held on 6th October 1967.
 This marked the end of the movement and encouraged the hippies to spread the word elsewhere.
 The Flower Children took their message across the USA and as far away as New Zealand and Japan.